lucylow/Martha_Stewart/README.md

 ## HFT Examples
 Strategies to use computers to make decisions electronically, before human traders are capable of processing the information.
 Capitalize on placing a large number of orders at rapid speeds across multiple markets and multiple decision parameters based on preprogrammed instructions.

+Algorithms essentially work as middlemen between buyers and sellers, with HFT and Ultra HFT being a way for traders to capitalize on infinitesimal price discrepancies that might exist only for a minuscule period.

+HFT algorithms typically involve two-sided order placements (buy-low and sell-high) in an attempt to benefit from bid-ask spreads.
+HFT algorithms also try to “sense” any pending large-size orders by sending multiple small-sized orders and analyzing the patterns and time taken in trade execution.
+If they sense an opportunity, HFT algorithms then try to capitalize on large pending orders by adjusting prices to fill them and make profits.

+Also, Ultra HFT is a further specialized stream of HFT.
+By paying an additional exchange fee, trading firms get access to see pending orders a split-second before the rest of the market does.

+HFT is complex algorithmic trading in which large numbers of orders are executed within seconds.
+It adds liquidity to the markets and eliminates small bid-ask spreads.
+There are two primary criticisms of HFT.
+The first one is that it allows institutional players to gain an upper hand in trading because they are able to trade in large blocks through the use of algorithms.
+The second criticism against HFT is that the liquidity produced by this type of trading is momentary.
+It disappears within seconds, making it impossible for traders to take advantage of it.

   * **Ex.1 Pair Trading Algorithms**
     * Time series of one stock
     * Convert to binary